 - those who are pregnant

-- dogs with significant liver disease
+- dogs with significant liver disease, because it is processed by the liver

 Doxycycline can also interact with a variety of medications and supplements including:1